No Shame (Lily Allen album)

-No Shame is the fourth studio album by English singer Lily Allen.
+No Shame is the fourth studio album by the English singer-songwriter Lily Allen.
 It was released on 8 June 2018 by Parlophone.
 Following the release of Sheezus (2014), Allen suffered from an identity crisis and did not connect with the music she had been creating.
 This was followed by a breakdown in Allen's marriage.
 Following Allen's divorce, she began working on new music which saw her writing about things that she had been affected by including the relationship with herself, her children, her ex-husband and substance abuse.
 Recording for the album began in Los Angeles in 2015 before Allen set up her own studio in London and continued recording through until 2018.
 The sessions featured contributions from producers such as Fryars and Mark Ronson, whilst the final track listing featured guest appearances from artists including Giggs, Burna Boy and Lady Chann.

 An electropop and electro-R&B album, No Shame takes influence from pop, electro, grime and reggae and features confessional lyrics that discuss the breakdown of Allen's marriage and friendships, maternal guilt, substance abuse, along with social and political issues.
 Upon release No Shame was met with generally positive reviews from music critics, who praised the album's mature lyrical content and themes, Allen's artistic evolution, the composition and production.
 The album peaked at number eight on the UK Albums Chart, it reached the top 40 on the New Zealand and Irish charts and became Allen's fourth consecutive top 10 album in Australia.
 To promote the album, Allen released three singles including "Trigger Bang" and embarked on the worldwide No Shame Tour.